mxenabled/action_subscriber/README.md

 ### at_least_once!

 Rabbit is told to expect message acknowledgements, but sending the acknowledgement is left up to ActionSubscriber.
 We send the acknowledgement right after calling your subscriber.
-If an error is raised by your subscriber we reject the message instead of acknowledging it.
-Rejected messages go back to rabbit and will be re-delivered.
+If an error is raised your message will be retried on a sent back to rabbitmq and retried on an exponential backoff schedule.

 Testing
 -----------------